-A recent lawsuit and subsequent courtroom battle provides a valuable lesson in how to terminate a Family and Medical Leave Act (FMLA) abuser while fending off claims of interference and/or retaliation.
+A courtroom battle provides a valuable lesson in how to terminate a Family and Medical Leave Act (FMLA) abuser while fending off claims of interference and/or retaliation.

 United Airlines was successfully able to defend its position in court that it did nothing illegal when it terminated suspected FMLA abuser Masoud Sharif.
 It got Sharif’s FMLA retaliation lawsuit thrown out thanks to the way it handled its investigation into the suspected FMLA abuse of the now-former customer service agent.